|Minimum Stay||5 nights|

 The Mill has three spacious bedrooms, suitable for up to 8 people.
 The master bedroom is the former grain storage and milling area.
 With oak beams and a four poster bed and en-suite bathroom, it spans the house, with large windows looking out out on woods and waterways on both sides.
 The second double bedroom room features a stone fireplace and traditional stone cupboard.
 The third bedroom, the 'childrens' room' has room for four, and again features a large fireplace and original oak floors.
 A new bathroom has been installed with a great shower and a view on the river.

 Downstairs: There is a large and recently installed open plan kitchen / living room that opens onto the back terrace and meadow of the Mill.
 This is the heart of the house.
 There is a big family table, a comfortable sofa, window seats looking over the river, shelves of books about the area and a well equipped kitchen.
 Adjoining this room is a library with television, DVD player and cupboard full of board games, that leads in turn to the conservatory.
 This is a nice place to sit in the evenings or when the weather is bad.
 Off the kitchen is a music room, with a more formal dining table and sofa.
 This is a cool quiet room where we often keep a jigsaw puzzle on the go!
 In addition there is a utility room / cave with 2 washing machines and a tumble drier.
 There is a downstairs toilet.

 The beauty of the Mill is that you are surrounded by water.
 The small river and mill stream run around the side and under the house.
 The garden includes an 'island' lawn looking out on the local château, caves, a small lake and wood.
+There is an outdoor dining table and chairs and loungers with cushions.
 There is a barn where we keep bicycles and a smaller mill.
 The Mill pond is deep enough for a refreshing swim and the small rivers and mill streams are fun for paddling and looking for 'treasure'.